UPCOMING CRAFT TRAININGS

 I am pleased to announce the recent publication of The Adolescent Community Reinforcement Approach: A Clinical Guide for Treating Substance Use Disorders, by Susan H. Godley, Jane Ellen Smith, Robert J. Meyers, and Mark D. Godley.

-A-CRA has been widely implemented with over 10,000 adolescents, 1,500 transitional age youth, and in 44 U.S. states and territories.
+Since 2001 when the first A-CRA manual was published by SAMHSA's Center for Substance Abuse Treatment (CSAT), A-CRA has been widely implemented with over 10,000 adolescents, 1,500 transitional age youth, and in 44 U.S. states and territories.

-A-CRA implementation.
+The new manual includes research to better inform A-CRA implementation.
 Also included are lessons learned from the clinicians, supervisors, trainers, youth, and families who have used the model.

 Soft-cover and ebook versions are available from Amazon.
 All proceeds from the sale of the manual will support research and training at Chestnut Health Systems to improve treatment outcomes for adolescents with substance use disorders.